Join David Tien on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 50:32 Two principles you should go by in life

 Dr. David Tien: Welcome to the DTPHD Podcast.
 I’m David Tien, your host, and I’m here with our guest, Henry Chong.

 Henry Chong: Yes, hello.

-Dr. David Tian: And for over the past 12 years now, I’ve been helping hundreds of thousands of people in over 87 countries attain success, happiness, and fulfilment in life and love, and there’s my spiel.
+Dr. David Tien: And for over the past 12 years now, I’ve been helping hundreds of thousands of people in over 87 countries attain success, happiness, and fulfilment in life and love, and there’s my spiel.
 Henry, introduce yourself.

 Henry Chong: I am Henry Chong.
 I am the CEO of Fusang.
 We’re a private investment group and we’re doing lots of really interesting projects now including relating to technology like blockchain.

 Dr. David Tien: Very cool.
 So, we are currently in Las Vegas.